 This is where collections start to differ.
 Recycling bins are merely containers for loose boxes and plastic.
 You are not doing anything to the waste other than getting rid of it as it comes.
 You are essentially saying to your collector, here is my recyclable waste now you take it away and do all the work.
 These bins are called Dry Mixed Recycling bins and nothing is segregated unless of course you only produce one type of recyclable waste.
 The collector needs to segregate the waste either manually or by machine back at the depot.
 When this is complete the cardboard and plastic will be baled manually and either sent to a UK paper mill, British Plastics or exported to a country that will happily take the UK’s waste.

 Rewind back to the part where you are asking the collector to do all the work for you.
 This is expensive – in fact commercial bin prices are rising all the time and are always subject to change.

 You may think bins are doing all the work for you and they are AFTER the waste leaves your site but prior to that your bins are actually a pain.
 They are voluminous yet it does not take long to fill a bin with cardboard boxes.
 Staff members often have to break down the boxes, which is a tedious and time consuming exercise.
 Bins also need space which unfortunately means many businesses lose open areas such as car park spaces and alleyways.

 Using recycling balers for cardboard and plastic

-Baling on site also ensures up to 100% of the waste is recycled.
+Baling on site also ensures 100% of the waste is recycled.
 Once a bale is tied properly it is not going to break.
 Unfortunately loose waste can overflow into alternative waste streams and can go missing during transit or in poor weather.

 Your business will have far higher green credentials when baling on site as opposed to using bins.
 Add in the cost, space and labour savings by having a reduced amount of bins and you are on to a winner.